PalisadoesFoundation/talawa-api/docs/docs/auto-docs/createServer/functions/assertSecretsPresent.md

 `string` = `...`

 Password of the user with "administrator" role that is guaranteed to exist in the postgres database at the startup time of talawa api.

+#### API_AUTH_JWT_SECRET?

+`string` = `...`

+REST auth JWT secret for signing and verifying access/refresh tokens. tokens.getSecret() (src/services/auth/tokens) reads only this variable; there is no fallback to API_JWT_SECRET.
+When unset in non-production, getSecret() uses a hardcoded dev default and logs a warning; in production it throws.
+Should be at least 32 characters.
+Prefer setting in production when using REST auth.
+Default ensures env validation passes when unset (e.g. in tests or when only API_JWT_SECRET is used).

 #### API_AWS_ACCESS_KEY_ID?